K51NC/python_projects/011_SNAKE/README.md

 Threw in a very quick "random color change" button as well just to see if I could do it within a few seconds.
 Later, I can add a menu to personalize things.

+Notes after watching the course video:

+* Turtle() is a class that I could've inherited from to make my own class.
+I haven't worked with inheritance and didn't put that together.
+I know that for future projects now.

+* I watched a video earlier today about how to "Be a Better Programmer Than 99% of Other Programmers" earlier and a key point stuck out.
+I started thinking to myself...
+This makes sense but I don't think I can sit and read an encyclopedia-sized document of information.
+Well, I missed a big one here with the Turtle documentation.
+I did look things up as I went, but I didn't read the whole thing OR at least skim through the primary methods.
+I missed the turtle.distance() method that would've made my collision detection SO much easier.
+In short, read the documentation of the modules you're using.
+They are probably not as long as you think and you'll learn a lot.

+* I repeated a lot of code...
+I'll just say that.
+Things like fonts, dates, colors, etc could have been assigned to constants and used throughout the code instead of typed out each time.

+* Didn't know about slicing.
+I could've used that to make my code cleaner in a few places.
+Noted for future use in projects for practice.

 ### **Flow Chart**

 ![Flow Chart for Snake Game](flowchart.png)